C-Accel-CRIPT/cript-excel-uploader/README.md

 <br>

 ### Sheets
-- Required sheets are colored orange.
-- Optional sheets are colored grey (can be removed).
 - Sheets **cannot be renamed**.
 > List values must use a semicolon (`;`) as a separator.
 > e.g., `styrene; vinylbenzene; phenylethylene; ethenylbenzene`